jaythad13/Mathematikezettelkasten/Introduction to Riemann Surfaces --- math-199DR/notes/The Riemann-Roch spaces of a divisor.md

 	\operatorname{div} f +  D + K = \operatorname{div} \eta - \operatorname{div} \omega  + D + K = \operatorname{div} \eta + D \ge 0.
 $$

+### Bounds on dimension of the Riemann-Roch spaces

+We've already seen that the Riemann-Roch space on the Riemann sphere is finite dimensional.
+We can perform a similar computation on the torus.

 ##### _example:_ function spaces on the torus

 On a complex torus $\mathbb{C} / \Lambda$, for any $D \in \operatorname{Div}(\mathbb{C} / \Lambda)$, we have